 Rattu

 Rattu is where I first learned to ski, so it holds a special place in my heart.
-Nestled in the Astore district of Gilgit-Baltistan, this isn’t your typical ski resort—it’s actually an army training school, one of the highest-altitude military training facilities in the world.
-Originally built to train soldiers in high-altitude and mountain warfare, Rattu has slowly opened up to a handful of local ski enthusiasts and adventurous travelers.
+Nestled in the Astore district of Gilgit-Baltistan, this isn’t your typical ski resort, it’s actually an army training school.
+And just like much of Pakistan, they very much run the show here.

 Getting access isn’t straightforward.
-Since it’s still controlled by the Pakistani military, you need prior permission—usually arranged through a local tour company that organizes ski trips here.
+Since it’s still controlled by the Pakistani military, you need prior permission – usually arranged through a local tour company that organizes ski trips here.
 But if you can get in, you’re in for one of the most raw and thrilling skiing experiences in Pakistan.

 How to Get to Rattu Ski Resort

 The closest town is Astore, which can be reached via Gilgit (a 7-8 hour drive).
 From Astore, it’s another 2-3 hours to reach Rattu, depending on weather conditions.
-Since it’s an army-controlled area, you’ll need permission in advance—book through a local ski tour operator or through personal contacts in the army (bummer, I know).
+Since it’s an army-controlled area, you’ll need permission in advance – book through a local ski tour operator or through personal contacts in the army (bummer, I know).

 Where To Stay In Rattu